3 Reasons to Finally Ditch Plastic Bottled Water for Reusable Water Bottles

 Making Sense of Bottled Water

 In our most recent infographic we make sense of bottled water.
-From the expense to the environmental impact of the packaging and transporting the product, there are a lot of reasons why bottled water is just not worth it.
+From the expense to the environmental impact of the packaging and transporting the product, there are a lot of reasons bottled water is just not worth it.
 By comparison, in our last post we talked about how tap water is a lot more cost effective and it even tastes better.
-Today we are pouring out three reasons why you need to ditch the plastic water bottle.
+Today we are pouring out three reasons you need to ditch the plastic water bottle.

 3 Reasons to Ditch the Plastic Water Bottle

 - Plastic water bottles need to be recycled.
-You know when you pick up a plastic water bottle that you need to recycle it when you’re done, but if you’re on the go it can be hard to find a recycling bin.
+You know when you pick up a plastic water bottle that you need to recycle it when you’re done, but if you’re on the go, it’s hard to find a recycling bin.
 A World Wildlife Fund International study asserts that the bottled water industry uses 1.5 million tons of plastic annually to package the water.
 Plus, the manufacture and disposal of the plastic sends toxic chemicals into the environment, so recycling is still the best method of handling plastic water bottles but the numbers show that isn’t happening at high levels.
 In 2009, only 28% of all plastic bottles consumed in the United States were recycled.

 So You Ready to Make The Switch to Reusable Water Bottles?

-When you look at all of the facts, it kind of seems obvious that bottled water is simply a waste of resources.
+When you look at all the facts, it kind of seems obvious that bottled water is simply a waste of resources.
 A bottled water habit will cost you a lot of money, even if you recycle the disposable bottle you are still harming the planet and bottled water is not a better alternative to tap water.